-- December: posting on the CNRS web site www.sg.cnrs.fr/drh/default.htm of job descriptions, in terms of research projects, candidate profiles, and host labs. - Mid-May: deadline for making contact with the host lab and sending in your application. - June: selection of candidates by the labs and validation by the research department. - September 1st: the selected postdoc begins work at the lab specified in the acceptance letter.
+- March: posting on the CNRS web site www.sg.cnrs.fr/drh/default.htm of job descriptions, in terms of research projects, candidate profiles, and host labs - From March to June: contact the laboratory, send off your application, selection by a local board. - September 1st: the selected postdoc begins work at the lab specified in the acceptance letter.

-The gross monthly salary of a CNRS postdoc is 2 150 $\in$
+The gross monthly salary of a CNRS postdoc is 2,500 €.